Wafelkertas/Skripsi/README.md

 # Skripsi
-## My final undergraduate thesis on UIN Jakarta
+## Undergraduate thesis on UIN Jakarta

 One day i thought someone in the wild will eat a poisonous mushroom and it will be bad day or last day for him and then i speculate why dont i build a application using deep neural network to differenciate edible mushroom and not edible mushroom.
 As fast i can googled this subject what i had found that others already build this model and appliaction